wetryingtodorock/getblock-docs/en/rpc-service/trx/json-rpc/trx_eth_getBlockTransactionCountByHash.md

 ---
-title: trx:eth_getBlockTransactionCountByHash \[POST\]
+title: trx:eth_getBlockTransactionCountByHash - TRON
-description: Returns the number of transactions in a block from a block matching thegiven block hash.
+description: Example code for the trx:eth_getBlockTransactionCountByHash json-rpc method. Сomplete guide on how to use trx:eth_getBlockTransactionCountByHash json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters